yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     Currently Yamcs ignores any data in the insert zone.

 errorDetection (string)
     One of ``NONE``, ``CRC16`` or ``CRC32``.
 Specifies the error detection scheme used.
 TM and AOS frames support either NONE or CRC16 while USLP supports NONE, CRC16 or CRC32.
-If present, the last 2 resepectively 4 bytes of the frame will contain an error control field.
+If present, the last 2 respectively 4 bytes of the frame will contain an error control field.
 If the CRC does not match the computation, the frame will be discarded (with a warning message).

 clcwStream (string)
     Can be used to specify the name of the stream where the Command Link Control Words (CLCW) will be sent.
-The CLCW is the mechanism used by COP-1 to acknolwedge uplinked frames.
+The CLCW is the mechanism used by COP-1 to acknowledge uplinked frames.
 For TM and USLP frames, there is an OCF flag part of the frame header indicating the presence or not of the CLCW.
 For AOS frames it has to be configured with the ``ocfPresent`` flag below.
     If present, the CLCW is also extracted from idle frames (i.e. frames that are inserted when no data needs to be transmitted in order to keep the constant bitrate required for downlink).

 goodFrameStream (string)
     If specified, the good frames will be sent on a stream with that name.
 The stream will be created if it does not exist.

 badFrameStream (string)
     If specified, the bad frames will be sent on a stream with that name.
-Bad frames are conisdered as those that fail decoding for various reasons: length in the header does not match the size of the data received, frame version does not match, bad CRC, bad spacecraft id, bad vcid.
+Bad frames are considered as those that fail decoding for various reasons: length in the header does not match the size of the data received, frame version does not match, bad CRC, bad spacecraft id, bad vcid.

 virtualChannels (map)
     **Required.** Used to specify the Virtual Channel specific configuration.